 In recent times we have also moved back into broadcasting with our Partners at TBN UK, and this has been hugely successful since they broadcast on the Freeview channel, (as well as the Sky platform), which almost all UK people get for free.
 They tell us some 3 million people are watching in the UK, and now in addition also across Africa and Europe.
 (Find the current broadcast schedule here)

 The City Building is bought.
 (2012) We now own a building we call a miracle building.
 Situated in the best possible location, adjacent to Strathclyde University and right next door to the ancient and famous Glasgow Cathedral, we acquired a former bank building.
-The story as to how we bought this building is miraculous and has been written of elsewhere.
-We are just completing a full and complete refurbishment of the building and is home to our City location (Sundays 11am & 5pm), our administration and Destiny College (our SQA centre of excellence Leadership and Bible College), and home to Destiny Ministries.
+The story as to how we bought this building is miraculous and has been written elsewhere.
+We are just completing a full and complete refurbishment of the building and is home to our City location (Sundays 11am), our administration and Destiny College, and home to Destiny Ministries.

 Youth.
 We know that God is interested in every generation, and we have a passion and love for both the youth in the church, and the youth in the city.
-Initially our youth initiatives were called GNR8, (Generate), and they reached so many and did so much.
-Lately, under the guidance of Youth Pastor Steven McLeish and his team, the initiative is called Fearless, and hosts many regular events that all are welcome to join.
+Initially, our youth initiatives were called GNR8, (Generate), and they reached so many and did so much.
+Lately, we have a new team in place who are excited to reach the youth in the city and host many events.
+Find out more about Destiny Youth!

 Students make up a significant part of Destiny Glasgow, with several key colleges and universities in the area.
 The student ministry operates under BOLD and is led by Pastor Phil Everitt and a fantastic team.
 Many of these students end up leading significant things here at the church.
 They grow together around lots of food, fun and friendship.